 Thursday, December 19, 2013

-Of course I had to get at least one with me in it too though.
+Of course, I had to get at least one with me in it too though.
 I don't think I take enough photos with me in them.
 I guess that's because I'm the one behind the camera most of the time.

 I gave Button muffins that I made look like cookies and did a whole session with it but I had to take off his Santa hat because it was way too big and kept falling over his heat.
 Not eyes, heat!
 Ha.
 So yeah, I took it off and did some without.
-I think I like these better anyways since we don't do Santa in our house.
+I think I like these better anyway since we don't do Santa in our house.
 Just a personal choice.

 Hope you all liked the little preview.
 I really want to finish the rest but at the moment have way too much on my plate to handle before Christmas is here.
 I might make another post pre-Christmas but I'm not setting it in stone so we'll see.
-Whatever the case, merry Christmas, and May all your days be full of family, love, and joy.
+Whatever the case, Merry Christmas, and May all your days be full of family, love, and joy.

 Posted by bethany b at Thursday, December 19, 2013

 Monday, December 16, 2013

 Today I am working on something I have been looking forward to for a very long time.
 My first child's first Christmas photo shoots!
 I can't wait to share with you all the final results but for now I'll leave you with a little teaser because I still have to do a lot of editing and fixing up the house so I can do some more photos as well and some with Button, Darling and myself later today.
 I'll post all of the Christmas photos on one post once it is all said and done but for now you'll have to be satisfied with just this one.